CGJennings/se3docs/docs/um-ui-menu.md

 ### Test Plug-in

-If you are editing a file that belongs to a plug-in task folder in a project, this will open the **Test Plug-in&& dialog.
+If you are editing a file that belongs to a plug-in task folder in a project, this will open the [**Test Plug-in** dialog](dm-test-plugin.md).

 ### Remove Trailing Spaces